luminus-framework/luminus/resources/md/profiles.md

 ### web servers

-Luminus defaults to using the [HTTP Kit](http://www.http-kit.org/) webserver.
-Following alternative servers are supported:
+Luminus defaults to using the [HTTP Kit](http://www.http-kit.org/) webserver, the following alternative servers are supported:

 * +aleph - adds [Aleph](https://github.com/ztellman/aleph) server support to the project